Nuitka/Nuitka/Developer_Manual.rst

 the ``<`` operator will have to check for each version, and then to decide that both indeed give the same result.

-The constraint collection tracks variable changes in conditional branches, and then merges the existing state at conditional statement exits.
+The trace collection tracks variable changes in conditional branches, and then merges the existing state at conditional statement exits.

 .. note::